uo-ec607/lectures/06-web-css/06-web-css.md

 #### Table 1: Pre-IAAF (1881--1912)

 Let's try to isolate the first table on the page, which documents the [unofficial progression before the IAAF](https://en.wikipedia.org/wiki/Men%27s_100_metres_world_record_progression#Unofficial_progression_before_the_IAAF).
 As per the rvest vignette, we can use `rvest::html_nodes()` to isolate and extract this table from the rest of the HTML document by providing the relevant CSS selector.
 We should then be able to convert it into a data frame using `rvest::html_table()`.
-I also recommend using the `fill=TRUE` option here, because otherwise we'll run into formatting problems because of row spans in the Wiki table.
+I also recommend using the `fill=TRUE` option here, because otherwise we'll run into formatting problems due to row spans in the Wiki table.

 I'll use [SelectorGadget](http://selectorgadget.com/) to identify the CSS selector.
 In this case, I get "div+ .wikitable :nth-child(1)", so let's check if that works.